 - 📌 Boulder City and Lake Mead, for laid back experience in Las Vegas

 - 📌 Arts District, where to stay in Las vegas for art lovers

 - 📌 Chinatown and West of the Strip

 📌8 Best Areas to Stay in Las Vegas for tourist

 1. Las Vegas Strip, where to stay in Las Vegas for first time

-The world-famous Las Vegas Strip is the heart and soul of Las Vegas.
+The world-famous Las Vegas Strip is the best area to stay in Las Vegas for first-timers because it is the heart and soul of Las Vegas.
 It is a safe place to stay in Las Vegas for tourist.
 While technically located in neighboring Paradise as opposed to Las Vegas itself, set on South Las Vegas Boulevard, The Strip is where many of the most famous attractions in Sin City are located.